developershahil/php_hard/README.md

 ## Contents

-> *(The contents below assume common files found in beginner PHP practice projects.
-Adjust according to actual contents when extracted)*

 - `blog_form.php` – A basic HTML form to post a blog (with title and content).
 - `form_handler.php` – A PHP script to handle form submissions via POST.